 Patients must also face the financial costs associated with CAD.
 Treatment for clogged or blocked arteries can entail surgery and stents — and even with quality health insurance, the price of these procedures often adds up quickly.
 The cost to treat heart disease can reach $20,000 or more per patient, according to research in the American Journal of Managed Care.

 Fortunately, there are financial assistance options for CAD patients.
 One option that patients may not be aware of is leveraging their life insurance policy.
-Resources like Fifth Season Financial’s Funds for Living and Giving (FLAG) program can advance patients a portion of their life insurance policy, providing much-needed funds to cover CAD treatments, related bills, or any other expenses with no restriction.
+Resources like Fifth Season Financial’s Funds for Living Program can advance patients a portion of their life insurance policy, providing much-needed funds to cover CAD treatments, related bills, or any other expenses with no restriction.

-The FLAG program also has additional benefits.
+The Funds For Living program also has additional benefits.
 Fifth Season Financial offers clients further financial relief by taking over all future premium payments.
 In more than 90 percent of cases, funds remain in the policy to pass on to beneficiaries.
 Take the time to get heart-smart by learning about coronary heart disease causes – as well as how to manage your finances should you receive a diagnosis.
-Contact Fifth Season Financial to learn more about the FLAG program today at (866) 459-1271 or visit www.fifthseasonfinancial.com/flag-program.
+Contact Fifth Season Financial to learn more about the Funds For Living Program today at (866) 459-1271 or visit www.fifthseasonfinancial.com/funds-for-living-program/.